philippebureau/ac2_templating_ws/README.md

    Plan B: Install the modules listed above manually in a virtual environment using python 3.9 or greater

 2. Im new to virtual environments, got any tips?
-   This is a great and short introduction that tells you what you need to know and winds up being a great referecen.
+   This is a great and short introduction that tells you what you need to know and winds up being a great reference.
 Thanks Lucas!

    https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/